CHACARITA Buenos Aires | Your Guide to the Secretly Hip Neighborhood

 Espacio Cultural Carlos Gardel

 The Espacio Cultural Carlos Gardel is named after the famous tango singer Carlos Gardel; the center is dedicated to promoting and preserving the tango culture and heritage.
-Visitors can enjoy live tango performances, take free tango classes, and visit the museum dedicated to the life and work of Carlos Gardel.
+You can take free tango classes and visit the museum dedicated to the life and work of Carlos Gardel.

 TRAVELING SOON?